 I am very excited to work within the school developing the already existing Christian Unions and Chaplaincy assemblies to make them interesting and engaging for people from all backgrounds.
 I hope to encourage a positive, caring community within the school by expressing the schools Christian values in a way that creates a welcoming learning environment for all students at FBS.

 Tom Lewis - Deputy Head Boy for Enterprise

-I have been at this school for many years and have incorporated Enterprise into everything I do, as it is a key pillar of the Fulham Boys School.
+I have been at this school for many years and have incorporated Enterprise into everything I do, as it is a key pillar of The Fulham Boys School.
 As the Deputy Head Boy for Enterprise, I want to encourage this area throughout the school and give students the tools required to enter the real world and working space.
-I have always valued Enterprise and I will work with my prefects to better Enterprise throughout the school.
+I have always valued Enterprise and I will work with my prefects to champion Enterprise throughout the school.